On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

 \subsection{Complexity Lower Bound}

-Note that if we take $\delta_t=\epsilon(T-t)/(T-1)$ for $t\in\calT$, then the complexity upper bounds in Theorems~\ref{thm:SDDPComplexityBound} and~\ref{thm:NDDPComplexityBound} depend on the terms $(T-1)^{d_t}$ where $d_t$ is the state space dimension of stage $t<T$.
-It is natural to ask whether it is possible for either algorithm to achieve an $\epsilon$-optimal solution with complexity that is linear or quadratic in $T$, independent of the state space dimensions (cp.
-Corollary~\ref{cor:DDPComplexityRelativeGap}).
-We present a class of convex problems to show that this is indeed \emph{impossible}.
+Note that if we take \(\delta_t=\epsilon(T-t)/(T-1)\) for \(t\in\calT\), then the complexity upper bounds in Theorems~\ref{thm:CDDPComplexityBound} and~\ref{thm:NDDPComplexityBound} depend on terms \((T-1)^{d_t+1}\) or \((T-1)^{d_t+2}\), where \(d_t\) is the state space dimension of stage \(t<T\).
+It is natural to ask whether it is possible for either algorithm to achieve an \(\epsilon\)-optimal solution without the exponential dependence on the state space dimensions as in Corollary~\ref{cor:DDPComplexityRelativeGap}.
+We construct a class of convex problems to show that this is indeed \emph{impossible}.